 - For every measurement that you determine, nudge that measurement on up to the next foot.
 For example, if you have measured 12 ½ feet, move that measurement up to 13 feet.

-- Figure in the width of the grout joint in addition to the area of the tile itself.
+- Figure in the width of the grout joints in addition to the area of the tile itself.
 This may seem like “overkill,” but it is surprising how much the area grout joints will eat up.
 Grout joints do not look very big, but when multiplied hundreds of times over, they do constitute a significant amount of tile real estate.

 - Tiles which are pre-mounted on sheets already have grout spacing in them.
 So just measure the outside dimensions of the entire tile sheet.